[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Once the prompt editor opens, change the output on the right side from "Text" to "Document".

-This "Document" is the Document output.
+This "Document" is Document output.

-Change output to Document
+Changing output to document

-Change the output format to "Document"
+Changing the output format to "Document"

 Open "Document settings" and upload the template created in Step 3.